Alerica/Reikiban-The-DND-Tools/README.md

 **Reikiban** is a sandbox for storytelling and encounter-building.
 It’s inspired by digital tools like *Roll20*, but focused on **local control**, **offline tools**, and **custom extensions**.
 Future features may include dice rolling, card draws, and game-state saving.

 ---

-## Status 🚧

-This project is in **active development**.
-Systems may change or expand as features are added.

----